Last updated May 2023 | Words and photos by Vietnam Coracle

 15. Fish Sauce:

-The essential Vietnamese condiment, fish sauce is served with (or in) every meal, whether in southern, central or northern Vietnam.
+The essential Vietnamese condiment, fish sauce (nước mắm) is served with or in every meal, whether in southern, central or northern Vietnam.
 But, the further north I go, the more likely I will be served salty fish sauce, as opposed to sweet or sour fish sauce.
 I prefer the salty variety because it’s a purer form of fish sauce, and it goes really well with plain steamed rice.
-But it should also be noted that northern cooks sometimes dump a spoonful of MSG in the fish sauce, to give it a ‘fuller’ flavour.

 16. Flavours & Ingredients: